A head-on collision with a 'planetary embryo' may have changed Jupiter forever

 Could a series of small events, rather than one huge impact, give rise to the Jupiter we see today?
 The researchers say this needs more investigation.

 The work provides further evidence of the tumultuous environment of the early solar system.
 Previous research suggests that massive impacts shaped our moon and Earth itself.
-The new research even suggests Saturn may have experienced a similar impact event during its formation.
+The new research even suggests Saturn may have experienced a similar impact event during its formation and another NASA probe, Cassini, famously plunged into the planet's interior in 2017.

+"There are studies using Cassini's data (especially during its grand finale) to model Saturn's interior," says Liu.
+"But Juno was designed to measure Jupiter's gravity field, so the data is much better and models are more reliable.
+But Saturn's interior is definitely worth to look at in the future."

 As for Juno?
 The Jovian explorer has been orbiting Jupiter since 2016 and recently had its mission extended to 2022, so we can expect more revelations ahead.

-Discuss: Jupiter may have been forever changed by a head-on collision with a 'planetary embryo'
+Discuss: Jupiter may have been smashed by head-on collision with massive young planet

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.